University of Oxford Access Guide

 Access to the Taylor Institution Library (St Giles')

-The Library is divided into two sections (the Teaching Collection and the Research Collection), and is spread over five floors, with the Issue Desk in the Teaching Collection on the ground floor of the 1930s Hughes extension and the Research Enquiry Desk on the first floor of the original Cockerell building.
+The Library is divided into two sections (the Teaching Collection and the Research Collection), and is spread over five floors, with the Issue Desk in the Teaching Collection on the ground floor and the Research Enquiry Desk on the second floor.
 There are two main staircases and several subsidiary ones connecting the different Library levels.
+The first floor and the second floor are accessible by lift.

 Lavatories are in the basement, with one accessible lavatory on the ground floor, near the Lecture Hall.